 - There are quite a few things in these ancient sites that the usual guides will not tell you about or bring to your attention simply because they don’t have explanations for them – such as the helicopter etc. at Abydos.

 - Going by cheap taxi, to save money, without a guide who really knows and loves these two Egyptian monuments is cheating yourself.
 You will be hassled by the guardians etc. there to let them show you around – and your experience will be marred by it.
 You will not know from any guide book what out-of-the-ordinary things you should be searching for in either of these two temples.

 95% of tourists coming to Luxor miss out on visiting these two amazing places

 Karnak and Luxor Temples – half a day.

 Karnak Temple will take you about 2 hours and Luxor Temple 1 hour so it is ideal to slot these into your arrival or departure days if you are arriving or departing around mid-day.
-Karnak Temple ticket office closes at 4.30pm and the Temple must be empty at 5pm – but Luxor Temple is open until pm every night and is beautifully illuminated after dark.
+Karnak Temple ticket office closes at 4 or 4.30pm, depending on time of the year.
+The Temple must be empty at 5pm – but Luxor Temple is open late every night and is beautifully illuminated after dark.

 - A Man’s Gotta Do What A Man’s Gotta Do! - 22/06/2020